gabbyz297/ADMIXTURE-Analysis/Pipeline.md

 ## Now we can run ADMIXTURE 🥳

-The first step is to run the cross validation to determine the optimal K value.
+We will be running cross validation to help determine the optimal K value.
 This can be run using a range of K values determined by you.
 This script will be run in parallel.
 Our input file will be our BED file.

 Load GNU parallel
 `module load parallel/20190222/intel-19.0.5`